Scurrra/scurrra.github.io/src/content/blog/ubpe-tokenizers-II.md

 ---
 title: 'UBPE Tokenizers.
-Creating a BPE tokenier from scratch.
+Creating a BPE tokenizer from scratch.
 Part 2'
 description: 'Guide to creating a byte-pair encoding tokenizer from scratch'
 pubDate: 'Sep 26 2025'
 ---